NullDev/YT-Anti-Anti-Adblock/README.md

 Existing solutions either didn't work (e.g. a semi transparent window was still there and scrolling was disabled) or they were overkill (e.g. a complete youtube-only adblocker) or they only killed one type of popup.

-Hence: ✨ Youtube Anti-Anti-Adblock ✨
+Hence: ✨ YouTube Anti-Anti-Adblock ✨

 <hr>